google/pts-bot/libpts/README.md

 sudo apt install bazel wine
 ```

-### Adding a binary of the PTS Installer

-To compile libPTS you need to add a `pts_setup_8_0_3.exe` file in the root of the project.
-It can be downloaded from the [Bluetooth SIG website](https://apps.bluetooth.com/mysettings#/ptsdownload)

 ### Running RootCanal

 [RootCanal](https://android.googlesource.com/platform/system/bt/+/refs/heads/master/vendor_libs/test_vendor_lib/) is a virtual bluetooth controller.
 It can be built as follow